readikus/early-saas-handbook/docs/engineering-process/how-to-succeed-as-an-engineer-at-a-saas-startup.md

-### Traits to avoid

-#### Unfounded Opinions

-"this is just better" - a good way to identify this is by asking for explain what is better out of an SQL or NoSQL database.
-The popular NoSQL and SQL database engines have borrowed ideas from each other, and in essence, converged, meaning that there isn't a whole lot of difference betwee them.
-Naturally, the nature and use of the data will be the main factor for what you choose, but some engineers struggle to articulate the relative benefits, and just say "NoSQL is just better".

-# Product

 ### Take Notes

 I consider this a super power.
 Early stage start ups seldom have an dedicated product manager who will capture the nuanced details of each user story, so you either need to have a photographic memory with total recall, or you need to take notes during discussions.
 Most piece of work start with an initial discussion of all the requirements, and you'll just be getting used to what the app is, what it does, where it gets data from etc. You are unlikely to be following the specific requirements of the new piece of work, and there is likely to be nuanced technical detail of how to approach the work and any special requirements for design patterns to follow.
 You'll build something that you think is useful, you'll demo it, then get another set of "new" requirements.
 Except they're not new, they're everything described in the first call, you just didn't make notes.
 This really is one of the biggest things I wish all engineers did.
 If you need all details written down for you, early stage start ups are not for you.